unixorn/zsh-quickstart-kit/Contributing.md

 ## Contribution Guidelines

 Please only add scripts that have a license attached.
-I'd prefer to avoid the gray area of unlicensed code.
+I want to avoid the gray area of unlicensed code.

 ## New Features